PWA reinstate medical marijuana into the Financial Assistance program.

 - although PWA may need to adjust how much it can reimburse its clients for MMA, make a commitment that it will permanently be part of the FA program.

-Greg Downer needs your help with “Toronto People With AIDS Foundation: PWA reinstate medical marijuana into the Financial Assistance program.”.
-Join Greg and 43 supporters today.
+N A needs your help with “Toronto People With AIDS Foundation: PWA reinstate medical marijuana into the Financial Assistance program.”.
+Join N and 45 supporters today.